Chart Color Schemes

 Balgowlah - Clontarf - Seaforth's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Balgowlah-Clontarf-Seaforth shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Approximately 86% of its total population of 17,898 has private health cover, significantly higher than the national average of 55.3%.
+Approximately 86% of its total population of 17,898 have private health cover, significantly higher than the national average of 55.3%.

-The most prevalent medical conditions are asthma (6.2%) and arthritis (5.4%).
-Around 77.5% of residents report no medical ailments, similar to Greater Sydney's 77.4%.
-In this area, 16.6% of residents are aged 65 and over, totaling 3,475 people.
+The most prevalent medical conditions are asthma (6.2%) and arthritis (5.4%), with 77.5% of residents reporting no medical ailments, similar to Greater Sydney's 77.4%.
+As of 2021, 16.6% of residents are aged 65 and over, totaling 3,475 people.
 Senior health outcomes align with the general population's profile.

 Frequently Asked Questions - Health